ialkhouri/CoarseMisClassification/README.md

 - The requirements to run the scripts are numpy and TensorFlow.

-- The used NN is given in ????
+- The used NN is given indie the folder TrainedModel as "FMNIST_trained_OSC_no_conv.h5".